 Is an independent charity launched in October 2009 and a sister charity to Speakers for Schools.
 Its aim is to ensure that every school and college has an effective partnership with employers which provides young people with the information and opportunities they need to help them achieve their potential.

 The Advertising Association promotes the role, rights and responsibilities of advertising and its impact on individuals, economy and society by bringing together agencies, brands and the media.
+Their top members are encouraged to join S4S to share insights, encourage industry access and promote diversity.

 The Association of School and College Leaders (ASCL) is a professional association and trade union in Britain which speaks exclusively for secondary school and college leaders.